stzn/TIL/SwiftAutomatedTestStrategy/README.md

 # We should strive to test through the public interfaces

 Related to the above, by not exposing internal/private types to tests, the refactoring was safe and easy.
 That’s the power of testing only through the public interfaces: behavior is guaranteed to stay the same while we have the freedom to move things around and repurpose the design as needed.

+We can test internal/private types are preferably to tested in integration tests via public interfaces.
+So, if we want to change internal/private types to public, we should add unit/isolated tests for them since it can be used in distinct integration contexts

+## How to add unit tests?

+Create a class by mimicking the existing class step by step to avoid missing all functionality of it (including assets, strings, etc).
+We might not know the exact specs, but at least, we can guarantee the current behavior and start refactoring.

 # Dependencies which make unit tests difficult (FIRE rules)